lnesi/react-mpar/README.md

 **b.
 Data Attribute component:** `data-component="TestComponent` the following HTML attribute is must likely the must important attribnute to be defined and will instruct React-MPAR what component inside the dictionary provided to the renderer has to be mount in the target element.

-**Attention:exclamation:** if the component is not present in the dictionary React-MPAR will throw an error failing to initialize, something that we always need to keep in mind is that we cannot roll off backend components without the frontend counterpart.
+**Attention:exclamation:** if the component is not present in the dictionary React-MPAR will throw an error failing to initialize.
+Something that we always need to keep in mind is that we cannot roll off backend components without the frontend counterpart.

 **c.Data Attribute Props:** `data-props="e2NvbG9yPScjY2NjJ30="` the following HTML attribute is the second key aspect of React-MPAR.
 So far we understand how we instruct what component we need to render with component attribute now we need to provide to react what content exactly we need to render inside the desired component.
 To achieve this we will use data-props which contains all the necessary props for the initial render of the component.

 You may notice that the content of this attribute may look a bit strange this is because what we are looking at is a base64 encoded string serialized JSON object to avoid escaping issues between languages (HTML and JS).
 If we were to decode the string *e2NvbG9yPScjY2NjJ30=* the result will be:`{color:'#ccc'}`.
 Also, consider that the JSON object may include HTML rich output that needs to pass through react for enabling CMS experiences.

 This JSON Object,  **"the contract"**, is what we are going to use to communicate data from the backend platform to the frontend renderer.
-In other words, this is the payload from HTML to JS.
+In other words, this is the payload from HTML to ReactJS.

 An important aspect of the data-props attribute is that it can be generated by any backend means possible.
 From hardcoded elements to a more complex approach where is generated by the results of CMSs or web platforms configurations forms within the page template, page model or any other widget/content-slot/content-block or even any other means provided by the backend platform.